- Pleasant looks

 Optima Hybrid features

-The Optima Hybrid and Plug-In Hybrid come in just one trim level—EX—and they’re not offered outside of select Western U.S. markets.
+The Optima Hybrid and Plug-In Hybrid come in just one trim level—EX—and they’re not offered outside of select Western U.S. states.

 The EX is pleasantly equipped with leather seats that are heated up front, a power moonroof, and a few other features.
 Kia asks about $30,300 for the base Hybrid and charges $4,500 more for a package loaded up with a panoramic moonroof, Harman Kardon speakers, LED lights, cooled front seats, and more.